RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 -----

-### 💡On-Vacation Helper App
+### Server "Tour Guide" Agent for Onboarding New Users

-👥 **Mentor(s):** Jeffrey Yu
+👥 **Mentor(s):** Gabriel Casals, Jeffery Yu

 💬 **Description:**

-This LLM-powered app will suggest interesting events and happenings for users during their vacation.
+As a new user joins a Rocket.Chat server there is not much guidance on what to do or where to go.

+Right now, the only mechanism is a passive landing page that may display resources for each grouping (persona) of users.

+For example, on the open.rocket.chat server, the new user may be:

+* Rocket.Chat server administrators looking to connect with others and
+* A user from a Rocket.Chat server looking to resolve problem or receive support information.
+* A new developer community member looking for Google Summer of Code program information
+* others

+Each one of these personas demand different style of conversation and would need to know about/join different sets of channels and other resources.

 Details:

-* While on vacation, a user can take a photo of his surroundings and upload it to a channel
-* The app will first process the image by passing it to an image reasoning multi-modal LLM to ascertain the location or point of interest or event venue (perhaps reinforced by GPS location information).
-* Then in a second step an(other) LLM's tools/function-calling capability is used to fetch up-to-date events and happening information over the Internet, catering for the user's current interest.
-* Finally, a friendly report is produced by an(other) LLM as the last step of a RAG pipeline.
-* This app should never produce erraneous output.
-It should know its own limitaion and decline to report if in doubt.
+The project aims to replace the boring "easy to miss, difficult to understand" landing page, with the latest LLM powered "Server Tour Guide Agent".

+This AI agent should start a conversation with the new user and then using modern LLM's discrimination/classification ability to positively identify the persona (users grouping/ sub-communities on a server) that the user belongs to.

+Then with the help of an LLM, continue to tune the conversation to the lingo-preferred of that persona, and finally guide the user to all the resources and channels available for that persona.

+This agent must be configurable (via Rocket.Chat Apps configuration) to handle any arbitrary persona and related resources set.

+Recommended Approach:

+The agent should be able to add (and join) the appropriate channel for the new user, after confirming the action with the new user.

+A default/catch-all persona should be used to precisely scoped the project and ensure the LLM can converge onto a useful result.

+Since direct user input will be passed to the LLM for analysis, the agent MUST make sure that there is no prompt-injection possibility.

+Safety of server operation must be taken into account as this agent has ability to change the state of the server permanently.

 💪 **Desired Skills:**

+- Experience with Natural Language Processing (NLP) systems
 - Rocket.Chat Apps Engine (TypeScript)
-- Familiarity with the "RAG" agentic workflow
+- Rocket.Chat messaging APIs
-- Intermediate prompt engineering Skills
+- Advanced prompt engineering skills
-- Experience with image reasoning capabilities of modern open source multi-modal LLMs
+- Experience working with multi-step reasoning LLMs
 - Experience with tools/function-calling capabilities of modern LLMs
+- Understanding of how to implement "safety first" when creating AI apps that may permanently change the state of a production system

 🎯 **Goals/Deliverables:**

-- A working Rocket.Chat App that assists users with latest happenings around them wherever they may be while on vacations.
+- An AI Assistant that will help to onboard new users for Rocket.Chat servers across the world.

-⏳ **Project Duration:** 90 hours (Small)
+⏳ **Project Duration:** 175 hours (Medium)

-📈 **Difficulty:** Intermediate/Advanced

 -----

-### 💡Embedded Chat 2025
+### 💡 Embedded Chat 2025

 👥 **Mentor(s):** Zishan Ahmad